 This is of course the season to be jolly, but it is also the season for lists.
-Hence, we asked Eric Thorsell at Pole to list his five favorite plugins.
+Hence, we asked Eric Thorsell at Pole to list his top 5 sound design plugins.
 But first a few words from Eric on why iZotope’s RX didn’t make the final cut.

 “There are so many great plugins out there and new ones are being released at an increasing pace, so I think it’s really hard to put together a top 5 list.
 There are just so many things I love.
 But if I look at plugins I keep coming back to because I developed a kind of long-term friendship with them in one way or another, then you’ll find some of them in the list below. iZotope’s RX should probably be in there as well, but for me, it’s become like an extension of Pro Tools.
 I always fire both up at the same time, so I don’t think of it as a favorite plugin anymore.
 It’s just always there.”